Metalama / / Conceptual documentation / Configuring and troubleshooting / Troubleshooting a build server

 Warning

-Using diagnostics set by environment variable always overrides local diagnostics settings used by the metalama tool.
+Using diagnostics set by an environment variable always overrides local diagnostics settings used by the metalama tool.

 Step 3.
 Run the build on the build server

-Metalama will automatically read the diagnostics configuration from an environment variable.
-The build will produce diagnostics based on the specified configuration set in the environment variable.
+Metalama will automatically read the diagnostics configuration from the environment variable.
+The build will produce diagnostics based on the configuration set specified in the environment variable.

 Step 4.
 Download the logs

-You will find them under the %TEMP%\Metalama\Logs directory.
+You can find the logs under the %TEMP%\Metalama\Logs directory.